During the 2020 pandemic, I had time to contemplate my music library and listen to things not always at the top of the pile.

 If I had been in charge, I would have commissioned Carlos to write an neo-baroque suite for just the trio of Dailey-Davis-Lee, something on a John Lewis tip, and filled out the date with ballads and blues…

 Cedar Walton, A Night at Boomers, Vol. 2.
 All-star quartet with Clifford Jordan, Sam Jones, and Louis Hayes.
-Most of these tracks are on the CD compilation Naima; I grabbed the LP just to hear the 10-minute version of “Stella by Starlight.”
-It’s typically extraordinary.
+Most of these tracks are on the CD compilation Naima; I grabbed the LP just to hear the 10-minute version of “Stella by Starlight,” which is typically extraordinary.
 At this driving medium up tempo, Clifford Jordan’s searching tenor reminds me of Warne Marsh in places (not a typo) and Walton plays serious bebop through the dense changes.
 In a solo like this, Walton shows he has something from Bud Powell that a younger peer like Albert Dailey didn’t quite get.

 Some Walton scholars regard the Boomers music as the high point in Walton’s pianism.
 It could be true.
 That such miracles occur an out-of-tune upright is one of the quintessential jazz mysteries.

 Walter Bishop Jr. Valley Land (1974).
 The cover photo may be more memorable than the music, which is a journeyman date with a stellar rhythm section, Sam Jones and Billy Hart.
-The detailed liner notes give Bishop’s artistic history, which began with Bird, Miles, and Blakey.
+Detailed liner notes give Bishop’s artistic history, beginning with Bird, Miles, and Blakey.
 For me, those earlier years were Bishop’s peak.
 Later he wrote a bland book about quartal playing and studied with Lyle “Spud” Murphy.
 Sadly, I don’t believe these modern influences were ever entirely digested in Bishop’s sound.
 Bishop owns Bud Powell, but when he works with fourths or unexpected minor seconds it just doesn’t sound comfortable.
 I admit Sam Jones’s superb walking on “Killer Joe” is a good reason to own this album.

 The best Bishop Jr. LP I know is the purely bebop Speak Low with Jimmy Garrison and G.T.
 Hogan.